rayz1065/grammy-edit-or-reply/README.md

 ## Generating Inline Query Results

-This plugin can also help you generate inline query results out of your messages through the `makeInlineResult` function.
+This plugin can also help you generate inline query results out of your messages through the `makeInlineResult` function, with a few caveats:

-Caveats:

 - `InputFile`s are not supported in `sendInlineQuery`, the type of media must therefore be narrowed down in case it's too broad using `messageDataHasNoInputFile`.
-- Permitting URLs as media would require adding a lot of extra metadata (like thumbnails and mime types), to keep message definition simple **only file ids are allowed**;
+- Permitting URLs as media would require adding a lot of extra metadata (like thumbnails and mime types).
+In order to keep message definition simple **only file ids are allowed**;
 - sending an audio by file id can [run into issues with metadata](https://github.com/telegraf/telegraf/issues/884#issuecomment-582278542), even though the file is already stored on Telegram's server.
 Audios are therefore sent as documents, changing the appearance of the inline result, but not that of the sent message.

 ```typescript